HaoZou-csu/ECSG/readme.md

 python feature.py --path your_data.csv
 ```

-Then load the saved features during training by setting the --load_from_local flag to True in train.py.
+Then load the saved features during training by setting the `--load_from_local` flag to True in `train.py`.
 This will load the features from the local storage instead of extracting them again, saving significant time:

 ## Contact